naomap/leaflet-fusesearch/README.md

 This is it !
 By default the search control will appear on the top right corner of the map.
 This opens the search pane on the same side where you can type in the search string.
-Up to 10 features are listed, with the indexed properties displayed.
+The matching features are listed, with the indexed properties displayed.
+Clicking a feature on the list opens up the matching pop-up on the map, provided one is associated with it.
-If a pop-up is associated with the feature the user can click on it and the pop-up shows up.

 <h2>Options</h2>